LiveIntent/live-connect/CONFIGURATION_OPTIONS.md

   storageStrategy: 'none'
 }
 ```
+By setting this flag, LiveConnect will never write anything into any storage, but will still attempt to read from it.

 #### `providedIdentifierName` [Optional]
 This parameter defines the name of an identifier that can be found in local storage or in the cookie jar that can be sent along with the request.
 This parameter should be used whenever a customer is able to provide the most stable identifier possible, e.g. a cookie which is set via HttpHeaders on the first party domain.